Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: The Reinforcement Learning Framework

 Common examples of specific formalizations of an RL problem include \textit{Markov decision processes} (MDPs) and \textit{multi-armed bandit} (MAB) or contextual MAB problems.
-While we discuss the MAB problem as a subclass of, or a specific way of formalizing, the RL problem \citep[as in][]{sutton18_rl}, we want to point out that key researchers in the domain~\citep[see e.g.,][]{lattimore2020bandit} distinguish between the two; according to them, RL is mostly associated to ML, while MABs are to mathematics.
-One driver of this choice may be related to the major focus and attention to theoretical guarantees, e.g., optimal \textit{regret} bounds, that MAB algorithms are expected to satisfy.
+Although we discuss the MAB problem as a subclass of–or a special way of formalizing–the RL problem (as in~\cite{sutton18_rl}), we want to point out that some key researchers in the domain (see e.g.,~\cite{lattimore2020bandit}) distinguish between the two.
+According to them, RL is mostly associated with ML, whereas MABs are with mathematics.
+One driver of this choice may be related to the major focus and attention to theoretical guarantees on \textit{regret} bounds that MAB algorithms seek to satisfy.

-In what follows, we illustrate more in-depth these two specific formalizations, starting with the MDPs, the main framework in indefinite-horizon DTR problems.
-A graphical illustration of the different settings is given in \textsc{Fig.}~\ref{fig: mab-rl-mdp}.
+In what follows, we illustrate these two specific formalizations, starting with the MDPs, the main framework for indefinite-horizon DTR problems.
+A graphical illustration of the different settings is given in Figure~\ref{fig: mab-rl-mdp}.

-\subsubsection{Markov Decision Processes}
+\subsubsection{Markov decision processes}

-An MDP is a stochastic control process used to define an environment's dynamics and to model the interaction between the agent and the controlled environment.
-It provides a mathematical framework for modeling decision-making in situations where rewards are partly random and partly under the control of a decision-maker \citep{puterman2014markov}, and it is the most common setting assumed in RL~\citep{van2012reinforcement}.
+An MDP is a stochastic process used to define the dynamics of an environment and to model the interaction between the agent and the environment.
+It provides a convenient mathematical framework for modeling decision-making in situations where the environment is deemed to evolve according to the \textit{Markov model}~\cite{puterman2014markov}.
+Notably, it is the most common setting assumed in RL~\citep{van2012reinforcement}.

-What distinguishes an MDP-based RL (MDP-RL) from to the full-RL framework is the environment's random memory-less characteristic that informs the agent about its transition probabilities and guides the decision-making process.
-More specifically, assuming that the current state $X_t$ contains all the information from the past history $\mathbf{H_{t-1}}$ (including also the current reward $Y_t$) that is meaningful to predict the future, it allows ignoring all the past histories when modelling next states and rewards.
-This property, known as the \textit{Markov property}, leads to a finite-size representation of the past, exemplifying all the trajectory distribution in \eqref{eq: P_pi} as follows:
+What distinguishes an MDP-based RL (MDP-RL) from the full-RL framework is the environment's random memoryless characteristic.
+More specifically, assuming that the current state $X_t$ contains all the information of the past history $\mathbf{H_{t-1}}$ relevant to future predictions, it allows us to ignore the past when modeling future states and rewards.
+This property, known as \textit{Markov property}, leads to a low-dimensional representation of the past, exemplifying the trajectory distribution in Eq.~\eqref{eq: P_pi} as follows: